 Strobe Ceiling Mount

-Provide low profile, 7 inch diameter ceiling mounted strobes at the locations shown on the drawings.
+Provide low profile, 7-inch diameter ceiling mounted strobes at the locations shown on the drawings.
 Devices shall be round and shall not extend more than 1.6 inches past the finished ceiling surface.

 Strobes shall provide synchronized flash outputs.
 Strobe output shall be from a family of 15cd, 30cd, 75cd, and 110cd devices.